dannyeldridge/jeppy/README.md

 ## Features

 - Daily clues with scoring
+- **AI-powered answer validation** - accepts equivalent answers (e.g., "Washington" for "George Washington")
+- Automatic fallback to string comparison if AI validation fails
-- Answer validation with "I was right!" override
+- "I was right!" override option
 - Confetti for correct answers
 - Summary with final score

+## How It Works

+The app uses an AI-powered proxy server to validate answers intelligently.
+If the AI service is unavailable or times out (>2 seconds), it automatically falls back to exact string matching.